-Key aspects of bilateral relations include the political development of the Republic of North Macedonia following independence, Germany’s role as the country’s leading cooperation partner and the close personal ties forged by the approximately 100,000 North Macedonian nationals living in Germany.
-A cornerstone of German policy towards North Macedonia is supporting the country’s integration into Euro-Atlantic structures and the reforms needed to this end, above all in the field of the rule of law.
+Key aspects of bilateral relations include the political development of the Republic of North Macedonia following independence, Germany’s role as the country’s leading cooperation partner and the close personal ties forged by the more than 100,000 North Macedonian nationals living in Germany.
+A cornerstone of German policy towards North Macedonia is supporting the country’s integration into European structures and the reforms needed to this end, above all in the field of the rule of law.

 There are numerous cooperation programmes and projects being implemented with the country’s Government and civil society, for example through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the German Foundation for International Legal Cooperation (IRZ) and the Civil Peace Service (CPS).
 The Federal Foreign Office supports several cooperation programmes and projects, primarily using Stability Pact funds.

-Development cooperation focuses on environmentally friendly infrastructure projects (especially hydroelectric power and wind energy, water supply, waste management and nature conservation), strengthening social infrastructure through municipal projects and supporting the development of a market economy, in particular by promoting small and medium-sized enterprises (SMEs), modernising agriculture and aligning legislation with EU standards.
+Development cooperation focuses on environmentally friendly infrastructure projects (especially hydroelectric power and wind energy, water supply and waste management), strengthening social infrastructure through municipal projects and aligning legislation with EU standards.

 Germany is the Republic of North Macedonia’s most important trading partner.
 Germany remains its main export market, with roughly 50 percent of the country’s goods exports going to Germany, while also accounting for the largest share of the country’s imports.
 More than 200 companies with German capital operate in North Macedonia, employing some 20,000 people.